josh64x2/josh64x2.github.io/_posts/2016-06-09-my-wwdc-wishlist.markdown

 * An updated thunderbolt display with USB 3.0 as well as a 5K thunderbolt display

 Lets see if I get anything on that list. 🙂

+EDIT: Almost forgot the number one thing I want - Custom notification profiles for iOS. e.g. (vibrate only, phone calls only).